Cottonwood Main Street Bridge

-The Liberty Collision Works Building, which was still standing in 2008, at 1060 N. Main served as a field office for work relief groups.
+The Liberty Collision Works Building, which was still standing in 2008 at 1060 N. Main, served as a field office for work relief groups.

-The photo shows the view looking northwest.
+The photo shows the view looking west in the late afternoon.

 To purchase this image please click on the NOTIFY US button and we will contact you with details